PeterCamilleri/CX16/docs/vm_ip.md

 On the other hand, if this were easy, would there be a whole section on it?
 It is precisely these difficulties that make the task of programming the VM instruction pointer all the more interesting.
+This is so true that there is even a [**famous quote**](./virtual_machines.md#famous-quote) about this.

-We face challenging questions like:
+So, we face challenging questions like:

 * How fast can we make the code?
 * How compact?